 - conducts patent oppositions in New Zealand and overseas

 - works with clients to review development projects and develop intellectual property protection strategies

 - drafts and records patent assignments and other technology transfer agreements

 - identifies copyright rights, advises on copyright ownership strategies and copyright enforcement

 Matt advises corporations, start-up ventures and individuals throughout New Zealand and offshore.

 Matt has been involved with a number of high profile cases, including obtaining international patent protection and licensing for medical imaging equipment and software-based diagnostic systems developed in New Zealand.
 He has also helped a number of large international computer companies to secure significant international patent portfolios and to protect groundbreaking new business intelligence solutions.

 Matt has presented at international intellectual property conferences and often presents seminars to clients on patent issues.
 Matt is a frequent guest lecturer at Massey University and is a regular presenter at trade, export and computer conferences.
 A number of his articles and commentaries on software patents have been published in magazines and newspaper columns.

-In 2015, Matt was listed as one of the world's leading patent
+In 2015, Matt was listed as one of the world's leading patent professionals in the